 - Feather loss

-Though fleas might seem like a minor annoyance at best, you cannot allow this infestation to grow out of control.
+Though fleas might seem minor, you can’t allow an infestation to grow out of control.
 Excess fleas can gravely impact your parrot’s health, mobility, ability to fly, and long-term survival.

-An elderly parrot, baby parrot, or already ill bird will be especially vulnerable to a flea infestation.
+An elderly parrot, baby parrot, or already-ill bird will be especially vulnerable to fleas.

 What Can Be Mistaken for Fleas?

-Ectoparasites can get caught in parrot feathers.
-These parasites stem from environmental stressors, namely poor hygiene and high emotional stress levels in your parrot.
+Ectoparasites can get caught in parrot’s feathers.
+These come from environmental stressors, like poor cage hygiene and high emotional stress levels.

-The former allows pests to fester in your bird’s cage, including lice and mites.
-Bacteria, viruses, and fungi, on the other hand, tend to also come with other harsh health symptoms.
-These include lethargy, loss of appetite, and weight loss.
+The former allows pests to fester in a parrot’s cage, including lice and mites.
+Also, bacteria, viruses, and fungi cause symptoms like lethargy, loss of appetite, and weight loss.

-Another study from the Proceedings of the Royal Society found that ectoparasites can reduce the long-term survival of your parrot.
-Indeed, non-treated birds had a 12% less survival rate compared to birds treated for these parasites.
+The Proceedings of the Royal Society found that ectoparasites can reduce the long-term survival of parrots.
+Indeed, non-treated birds had a 12% lower survival rate than birds treated for parasites.

-Lice will have similar symptoms to fleas.
-They cause your parrot to excessively itch, preen, and lose its feathers.
+Lice have similar symptoms to fleas, causing your parrot to excessively itch, preen, and lose feathers.

 Bacteria or Viruses

-Bacteria may cause your parrot to excessively (and ineffectively) preen itself.
+Bacteria may cause your parrot to excessively preen itself.

 Bacteria and viruses can also cause lung infections, eye infections, difficulty breathing, and diarrhea.
 Treatment includes antibiotics as prescribed by your veterinarian.

-Thorough cleaning of the cage and reducing the environmental and emotional stress of your parrot are recommended.
+Thorough cleaning of the cage and reducing environmental and emotional stress are recommended.

-Fungal infections can cause lethargy, depression, anorexia or sudden weight loss, loss in appetite, diarrhea, and difficulty breathing.
+Fungal infections can cause lethargy, depression, anorexia or sudden weight loss, loss of appetite, diarrhea, and difficulty breathing.

-Fungal medications as prescribed by your veterinarian can help combat these effects.
-You should also thoroughly clean the parrot cage to remove the source of the problem.
+Antifungal medications can combat these effects.
+You should also thoroughly clean the parrot cage.

 Parrot flea treatment includes veterinarian-prescribed medications and home remedies.
-You and your vet will want to find an effective, parrot-safe flea treatment that will not harm your parrot’s skin or feathers.
+You and your vet will want to find an effective, parrot-safe flea treatment that won’t harm a parrot’s skin or feathers.

 Fortunately, there are several methods you can use to get rid of fleas:

-A veterinarian will prescribe an oral flea medication such as ivermectin or moxidectin that you can slip into your parrot’s food or water.
+A veterinarian will prescribe an oral flea medication such as ivermectin or moxidectin that can be put into your parrot’s food or water.
 These are effective flea medications for birds.

 Your veterinarian may also prescribe oral insect growth regulators (IGRs).
-According to the University of Minnesota, IGRs act as natural hormones that inhibit and eventually kill off flea eggs and larvae.
+According to the University of Minnesota, IGRs act as natural hormones that kill flea eggs and larvae.

-Though adult fleas are unaffected by this treatment, it can prevent a flea infestation from growing any worse.
-IGRs may also come as a topical treatment that you or your vet will manually apply to your parrot’s feathers.
+Though adult fleas are unaffected by this treatment, it can prevent a flea infestation from worsening.
+IGRs can also be a topical treatment your vet can manually apply to the feathers.

-Veterinarians may also prescribe topical treatments that you can spray or otherwise apply to your parrot’s body.
-These treatments tend to be less effective than oral treatments.
+Veterinarians may prescribe topical treatments you can spray or apply to your parrot’s body and feathers, but they’re less effective than oral treatments.

-As such, they’re typically added on as an extra precaution against further infestations.
-It’s also possible that your parrot has reacted negatively to the oral treatment and must use a topical treatment as an alternative.
+They’re usually used as an extra precaution against further infestations.
+Perhaps your parrot reacted adversely to the oral treatment and must use a topical treatment as an alternative.